What is IntegReview IRB?

 How do I submit revised documents or an additional Investigator to a previously approved study?

-Log-in to IRBManager on our homepage or click here to submit your request online.
+Log-in to IRBManager from our HOME page or click here to submit your request online.

 What is the review and approval process after I submit my study?

 Your study will be assigned to one of the five (5) Boards for review at the next convened meeting.
 Following Board review the study and study documents will be processed and distributed within 2 business days of board review.
 A complete process flowchart for new studies/additional Principal Investigator(s), is available on the PROCESSES page of our website.

 What is the turnaround time for new studies and additional Principal Investigators to a previously approved study?

 IntegReview IRBs proven track record of turning around new study documents within 2 business days of Board review is uniquely efficient.
 For additional investigators, board action is distributed to the Investigator within 2 business days following completed submission.